Bielas97/DomainDrivenDesign/readme.md

 ### Domain Driven Design

-Sample project in java in demonstrate package separation in DDD
+Sample project in java to demonstrate package separation in DDD